March 13, 2019, 1:04 pm

-The third day of the Amazon tour began under a simple roof made of dry palm fronds at Marashaw Natural Reserve.
+The third day of the Amazon tour began under a simple roof made of dry palm fronds at Marasha Natural Reserve.
 I slept in a small hut enclosed by mesh screen and sitting on wooden stilts to keep everything dry when the Amazon River’s tributary rises in the wet season.

-I ate a breakfast of eggs, bread, arepas and fruit in Marashaw’s common dining area and chatted with a few other visitors.
+I ate a breakfast of eggs, bread, arepas and fruit in Marasha’s common dining area and chatted with a few other visitors.
 Soon afterwards, I gathered my belongings and plopped them into a canoe with a motor.
 My guide David and a few other visitors sat in the canoe with me and enjoyed the boat ride through the twisting tributaries that connected to the mighty Amazon River.
 We saw a few monkeys, bird species and vegetation.
-The narrow passage was an interesting change from the wider river we would use afterwards to travel from the Peru side, where Marashaw is located, to our next destination on the Colombian side.
+The narrow passage was an interesting change from the wider river we would use afterwards to travel from the Peru side, where Marasha is located, to our next destination on the Colombian side.

-The boat let us off at the Mocagua Community, located on Colombian territory north of Marashaw.
+The boat let us off at the Mocagua Community, located on Colombian territory north of Marasha.
 This community is home to several indigenous tribes that live together in harmony along the Amazon River.
 Just to be clear, when I say “indigenous tribes,” I’m not referring to people dressed in loincloths with spears running out to greet us.
 While there are tribes in the Amazon that have very little contact with the modern world, these people were not it.
 It’s not bad or good, I just want to make sure we are all on the same page.

 David and I ate the lunch a few of the women in the community served us in a pavilion outside the community leader’s home.
 I learned about the different indigenous tribes that lived in the area and their history with the Colombian government and outside missionaries.
 After lunch, a local guide/artist took us around the community and showed us the different murals he painted on people’s houses and the significance of his work.
 He also talked about life in Mocagua, such as the public boats that bring kids to school, how their local economy relies on fishing and more.